iban-borras/informational-singularity-hypothesis/README.md

 **Statistical Significance Testing:**

-The `--null-test` flag enables comparison against a null model to determine if the observed Emergence Index is statistically significant.
-This is critical for scientific rigor—it answers: "Is this result meaningful, or could random data produce similar values?"
+The `--null-test` flag enables comparison against a null model to determine if the observed indices are statistically significant.

 | Parameter | Description |
 |-----------|-------------|